siz-energieplus/streamlit-flow/README.md

 * Implement new node type for nodes with multiple source/target anchors
     * This is an API-breaking change in the sense that it adds arguments to the constructor of StreamlitFlowNode.
 Code that relies on positional arguments might break due to these additional arguments.
 * Make the frontend runnable as docker container so it is available to other local streamlit apps
-    * This includes the option for hot-reloading frontend code, which is useful for testing
+    * This includes the option for hot-reloading and debugging frontend code, which is useful for testing
+* Remove PaneMenu option to create Node
+* Remove many options from NodeContextMenu
+* Fix edges jumping to first handle on node on refresh

 ## Change log